Warren Buffet and Bill Gates, two of the world’s richest men, were both interviewed on separate occasions and asked the exact same question.

 As the description of this book says, “Falling in love is easy, staying in love is hard”.

 The Five Love Languages by Gary Chapman is your guide to staying in love once you have found the person that you want to build your life with.
 This practical and insightful guide will give you the knowledge that you need to identify your partner’s love language and understand how you can show up in your relationship as the most powerful version of yourself.
+It’s one of the best books to read for men who are serious about leveling up their relationships and showing up as the man their partner wants them to be.

 39. How to Win Friends & Influence People by Dale Carnegie